 The future of online sports betting in the US

 The US sports gambling market is set to experience a surge in growth in the coming year with more states rushing to enact laws that will allow authorized facilities within their borders to take sports bets.
 As this type of wagering becomes legal, more casinos in the United States will expand their offerings to incorporate online sports betting.
-Many international gambling companies are also likely to open subsidiaries in the US and this move will bring diversity to the American gambling scene.
+Many international gambling companies (like topbet) are also likely to open subsidiaries in the US and this move will bring diversity to the American gambling scene.

 Besides the regular sports like soccer, American Football, ice hockey, basket ball, baseball, and tennis, punters can also look forward to placing bets on electronic sports games from popular leagues like Overwatch, League of Legends (LOL), and CounterStrike Global Offensive (CSGO).
 The leagues already draw millions of viewers from across the country, and if the number of fans is anything to go by, eSports betting may be the next big thing if a majority of States legalize it.